snotskie/ttrpg/site/src/playing.md

     If the Attacker and Defender of a Contest are both Super-Helped, then the two forms of Super-Help cancel each other out, and no change happens to the severity of the outcome.

 !!! warning "Rules Note: Super-Help Can Cause or Prevent Fatality"
-    Because a violent Contest with a Maximum outcome leads to immediate death or grave injuries for the Defender, a Super-Help could be used to *cause* fatality by increasing an violent outcome from Very Major to Maximum.
+    Because a violent Contest with a Maximum outcome leads to immediate death or grave injuries for the Defender, a Super-Help could be used to *cause* fatality by increasing a violent outcome from Very Major to Maximum.

     However, a Super-Help could also be used to *prevent* fatality by decreasing a violent outcome from Maximum to Very Major instead, regardless of how much higher the Attacker rolled than the Defender.

 ### Preparedness

-When you need an item your character does not already have listed, it could still be narratively reasonable for your character to have that item on them anyway.
+When you need an item it's not yet been established that your character has, it could still be narratively reasonable for your character to have that item on them anyway.

 Up to once per scene, to see if your character came prepared with just the item you need, within reason, you may perform a Preparedness Check, which is performed as though rolling a Home Stat Check.
 If the Check succeeds, you may add the item to your list.
 Otherwise, you become Unprepared for the rest of the session.